Emvnn/Data_Structure_CPP/README.md

 Second, the formation should be so straightforward that one can adapt to process the data efficiently whenever necessary.
 Some examples of Data Structures are Arrays, Linked Lists, Stack, Queue, Trees, etc. Data Structures are widely used in almost every aspect of Computer Science, i.e., Compiler Design, Operating Systems, Graphics, Artificial Intelligence, and many more.

-"Data Structures are the main part of many Computer Science Algorithms as they allow the programmers to manage the data in an effective way.
-It plays a crucial role in improving the performance of a program or software, as the main objective of the software is to store and retrieve the user's data as fast as possible."